Battle of Dogger Bank (1781): Battle

 With a calm sea and a breeze from the north-east, Zoutman manoeuvred his line of battle onto a port tack, heading south-east by east, and awaited the British, who held the weather gage.
 Parker's fleet closed in, raggedly at first due to the poor condition of some of their ships, into a line of battle abreast in accordance with a signal raised at 06:10.
 Dolphin and Bienfaisant were ordered to change places, which led to a mistake and placed the former against one of the largest Dutch ships and the latter without an opponent.

 When Parker raised the battle flag shortly before 08:00, for close action, his fleet moved closer.
 The Dutch ships did not fire as the British approached until the two fleets were at point-blank range.
 Zoutman then also raised his flag and ordered his fleet to fire, with his ship raking Fortitude with a broadside.
 A close action ensued, lasting for three hours and 40 minutes.
 Around mid-morning, the Dutch merchant convoy retreated from the action and headed to the Texel.
 At 11:35, Parker gave the signal to reform his line as his fleet had become unmanageable, with his ships dropping to leeward and manoeuvring to reform their line of battle.
 However, the British fleet was unable to complete this action due to damage they had suffered in the battle, and Parker decided to withdraw.
 Zoutman's heavily damaged ships remained at the battlefield for half an hour as proof they had secured it before sailing back to the Dutch Republic.

 Casualties on both sides were high, considering the number of ships involved.
 Fewer casualties were suffered, for example, in the battle of the Chesapeake, fought a month later between fleets more than twice as large.
 The British reported their losses at 104 killed and 339 wounded, while the Dutch reported their losses at 142 killed and 403 wounded.
 British historian William Laird Clowes noted that certain reports suggested that the Dutch casualties were actually much higher, possibly reaching 1,100 killed and wounded.
 The heavily damaged Dutch ship of the line Holland sank later that night.
-The British ship ' came upon her; her colours, still flying, were captured and carried to Parker.
+The British frigate HMS Belle Poule came upon her; her colours, still flying, were captured and carried to Parker.